vistadataproject/vistadataproject.github.io/vam/build1_1/demo/emulation1_1.md

 ![Router LEX Hypert -width70](highlightImages/RM_LEX_HYPERT.png)

 The delay is CPRS's as it renders 822 matches.
 Note how the Lexicon Service both expanded the partial match "hypert" to "hypertension" and "hypertropia" but also pulled in terms such as "Excessive Hairiness".
-Like any "search engine", the VISTA Lexicon, as emulated in VICS, uses synonyms and associated phrases to range beyond literal matching.
+Like any _search engine_, the VISTA Lexicon, as emulated in VICS, uses synonyms and associated phrases to range beyond literal matching.

+__Note__: The VICS Lexicon is not a generic search - it __mimics exactly the algorithm followed in VISTA__.

 Let's be more precise.
 Type __Benign Hypertension__ in the search box and hit _Search_